 Planning for a different kind of planning during the COVID-19 crisis and beyond

-At the end of 2019, organizations "finalized" their budgets only for 2020 to remind them that nothing is ever final.
-In the face of this kind of uncertainty, finance organizations need the ability to plan for the unforeseeable and steer the ship even when the course isn't clear.
-Gordon Stuart, Unit4’s CFO, reveals the latest thinking on the role of Financial Planning and Analysis (FP&A) during COVID-19 and beyond.
+In the face of this kind of uncertainty, finance organizations need the ability to plan for the unforeseeable even when the course isn't clear.

-The COVID-19 pandemic has thrown organizations of every kind into very unfamiliar territory.
-No-one knows what’s going to happen next, yet financial planners and analysts are still expected to advise their business colleagues about the future.
+The COVID-19 pandemic continues to throw organizations of every kind into very unfamiliar territory.
+Even with vaccines now being rolled out, no-one knows for sure what will happen next, yet there’s still an expectation that financial planners and analysts advise their business colleagues about the future.

 Model a wide range of scenarios

-You also can’t afford long planning cycles any more.
+And none of us can afford long planning cycles anymore.
 For some time, best practice has been moving towards continuous planning.
-Having the capability to work with much closer planning horizons is going to be critical to survival in the coming months.
+Having the capability to work with much closer planning horizons will be critical to survival in the coming months.

-Digitizing financial processes can have a revolutionary impact on cash flow and labor costs as well as improving the accuracy and timeliness of financial forecasts.
-Using FP&A software with built-in AI will speed up and improve the accuracy of your number crunching and leave you more time for interpretation and strategic thinking.
+Digitizing financial processes can have a revolutionary impact on cash flow and labor costs and improve your financial forecasts’ accuracy and timeliness.
+Using FP&A software with built-in AI will speed up and boost your number-crunching accuracy and leave you more time for interpretation and strategic thinking.

 Now is the time to change

 It may not feel like it, but now is precisely the time to make these changes.
-Uncertainty isn’t going to go away.
-So, the sooner you gain the ability to process transactions automatically and do scenario planning with live data, the better.
+Uncertainty is here to stay.
+So, the sooner you gain the ability to process transactions automatically and perform scenario planning with live data, the better.

 Making these changes can be surprisingly easy, even under current conditions.
 With the Software-as-a-Service model, while there are some up-front fees, there’s no capital purchase – you pay for the service when you start using it.
-And with today’s cloud architectures and homeworking technology, implementation projects can be conducted entirely remotely.
+And with today’s cloud architectures and homeworking technology, you can conduct implementation projects entirely remotely.